josealobato/go-over/README.md

 You should be ready to go!

-With that done you can run the test with: `pytest` When you finish, stop the virtual environment with: `deactivate`
+With that done you can run the test with: `pytest`
+To run the test allowing for prints (not capturing) and inspecting fixtures run: `pytest -v -s --setup-show`

+When you finish, stop the virtual environment with: `deactivate`